 Access from AT&T is available only in the AT&T 21-state wireline footprint.
 Geographic service restriction and terms apply.
 Not all speeds available in all areas.
 Internet speed claims represent maximum network service capabilities and based on wired connection to gateway.
 Actual customer speeds may vary based on number of factors and are not guaranteed.
 For more info, go to www.att.com/speed101.
 "Access from AT&T is a low cost program for home internet service to eligible limited income households who participate in the Affordable Connectivity Program, Supplemental Nutrition Assistance Program (SNAP), and Supplemental Security Income (SSI) for California residents.
-Eligible households who qualify and enroll in the Affordable Connectivity Program and Access from AT&T car receive internet at no charge with AT&T Internet Plans (768K-100M) and w/AT&T Fiber (100M only).
-A Wi-Fi gateway/modem and installation also included at no charge AT&T reserves the right to remove the monthly discount at any time.
+Eligible households who qualify and enroll in the Affordable Connectivity Program and Access from AT&T can receive internet at no charge with AT&T Internet Plans (768K-100M) and w/AT&T Fiber (100M only).
+A Wi-Fi gateway/modern and installation also included at no charge AT&T reserves the right to remove the monthly discount at any time.
 If your monthly service charge is \$0 after the discount, you must use your service every 30 days, or the discount will be removed.
 AT&T Internet: Sub; to Internet Terms of Service at att.com/internet-terms.
-The Affordable Connectivity Program is a federal government benefit is not transferable to other consumers.
+The Affordable Connectivity Program is a federal government benefit program operated by the Federal Communications Commission that lowers the price of eligible service up to \$30/mo., or up to \$75/mo. on Tribal Lands.
+The benefit is not transferable to other consumers.
 Only eligible consumers may enroll in the program.
 Only one benefit is allowed per household and the benefit may only be applied to one service, regardless of service provider.
 If the program ends, you transfer your benefit to another service provider, or you are no longer eligible for the program, regular plan rates will apply.
 AT&T reserves the right to remove the monthly discount at any time.
-If your monthly service charge is \$0 after the discount, you must use your service every 30 days, or the discount will be removed.
-Eligibility.
-To establish eligibility, you must enter your eligibility information into the National Verifier at www.ACPbenefit.org, then Call 1-855-22
+If your monthly service charge is \$0 after the discount, you must use your service every 30 days, or the discoun